charlie-uk2/charlie-appstore/README.md

-# Charlie's ZimaOS App Store
+# Charlie's CasaOS/ZimaOS App Store

 It works great for me, but mileage may vary.